 What Is Criminology?

-Criminologists look at a broad range of topics related to crime.
-They are dedicated to studying not only the causes of crime but the social impact as well.
+Criminologists examine a broad range of topics related to crime.
+They are dedicated to studying not only the causes of crime but the social roots and impact as well.

 - Frequency of crimes